crispab/crisp-dna/_docs/what-is-productspace.md

 ## What we do

-We are a product management consultancy.
-We provide coaching, assessment and other services that relate to digital product management and its core cousins like agile and UX.
+We are an agile product management business.
+We provide coaching, assessment and other services that related to all parts of the product management lifecycle including UX.
+Agile is our approach.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.

 ## What we value

-Product Space is a home for consultants (Members) specialising in digital product management or an important relative to it such as agile or UX, who value:
+Product Space is a home for consultants (Members) specialising in agile product management and UX, who value:

--   **Trust** - As partners, guides, coaches or collaborators, trust is is our default means of engagement.
+-   **Trust** - as partners, guides, coaches or collaborators, trust is is our default means of engagement.
--   **Heart** - We are kind and help those around us: inside and outside the organisation.
+-   **Heart** - we are kind and help those around us: inside and outside the organisation.
--   **Freedom** - To manage our own time and who we work with.
+-   **Freedom** - to manage our own time and who we work with.
 And autonomoy to determine who we are and make our own informed choices.
--   **Creative Thinking** - Working with unknowns requires openness, curiosity and creativity.
+-   **Creative Thinking** - working with unknowns requires openness, curiosity and creativity.
--   **Competence** - Continually learning and improving, both our craft and who we are as people.
+-   **Competence** - continually learning and improving, both our craft and who we are as people.
--   **Balance** - We believe in the power of collective intelligence.
+-   **Balance** - we believe in the power of collective intelligence.

 We believe these values lead to personal happiness as well as business success.